Treasure Island, San Francisco: Remediation and redevelopment

 By December 2010, Navy contractors had removed 16000 yd3 of contaminated dirt from the site, "some with radiation levels 400 times the Environmental Protection Agency’s human exposure limits for topsoil."
 The contaminated dirt is to be replaced by dirt removed during construction of the fourth Caldecott Tunnel bore.
 In April 2013, caesium-137 levels three times higher than previously recorded were found (the island hosted "radioactive ships from Bikini Atoll atomic tests and [was] a major education center training personnel for nuclear war"—the USS Pandemonium (PCDC-1) mockup had begun nuclear training in 1957.

+Parks

+The parks and open space plan for Treasure Island and nearby Yerba Buena Island will create approximately 290 acres of open space and parks.

 Education

-The island is within the San Francisco Unified School District (SFUSD).
+The island is a part of the San Francisco Unified School District (SFUSD).
 Zoned elementary schools serving sections of the island include John Yehall Chin (North Beach) and Sherman (Marina).

 SFUSD previously operated Treasure Island K-8 School.
-In Spring 2004 the SFUSD board voted to close the middle school portion but keep the elementary school in operation.
-In its final semester of operation it had 95 students.
-In December 2004 the district voted to close altogether effective the beginning of 2005.
-Initially the Treasure Island Homeless Development Initiative fought to save the school, but after discipline and staffing issues occurred in 2004, the group stopped its efforts.
+In Spring 2004, the SFUSD board voted to close the middle school portion but keep the elementary school in operation.
+In its final semester of operation, it had 95 students.
+In December 2004, the district voted to close altogether effective the beginning of 2005.
+Initially, the Treasure Island Homeless Development Initiative fought to save the school, but after discipline and staffing issues occurred in 2004, the group stopped its efforts.
 Heather Knight of the San Francisco Chronicle wrote that year "Even people who had fought to save the school earlier this year now admit it's no longer worth saving."